-Egypt: 23 dead in shooting on Coptic Christian bus
+Egypt: 26 die in Coptic Christian bus attack

-(CNN)Unidentified gunmen in Egypt opened fire on a bus carrying Coptic Christians, killing 23 people, according to state-run media.
+(CNN)Twenty-six people have been killed in Egypt after unidentified gunmen opened fire on a bus carrying Coptic Christians, according to state-run media.

-The passengers were traveling to the St. Samuel monastery Friday near the city of Minya when they came under attack.
+The passengers were traveling Friday to a monastery, St. Samuel the Confessor, near the central city of Minya when they came under attack, Health Ministry spokesman Khaled Mugahed told TV al-Masriya.

+He said that 25 others were also injured as the gunmen fired from two cars on a desert road around 100 km (62 miles) west of Minya.
+Fifty ambulances are now at the scene.

+There were men, women and children among the dead and injured, Mugahed said, some of whom are now in critical condition.

 It was not immediately clear who was responsible for the shooting.